 A taxi to the city centre from the airport costs approximately €30 (£27) during the day.
 A cheaper option is the Navette Aéroport bus service, which goes directly to Place de l’Europe (Line 120, every hour) for €1.60 (£1.45) or €2.60 (£2.36) with an additional bus or tram ride included in the ticket.

 The tram network operated by TaM (Transports de l’Agglomération de Montpellier) was named sexiest tramway in Europe by the New York Times in 2012 thanks to its vibrant artwork.
-Lines one and two are adorned with multi-coloured flowers and swallows, inaugurated by designers Elizabeth Garouste and Mattia Bonetti in 2000.
-The styles of lines three and four were conceived by fashion designer Christian Lacroix in 2012.
-These lines are remarkable for their marine-related motifs featuring fish and starfish, along with a golden design, set off by pearls, stones and jewels, using architectural motifs from the town’s Château du Peyrou and Three Graces fountain.
+Lines 1 and 2 are adorned with multi-coloured flowers and swallows, inaugurated by designers Elizabeth Garouste and Mattia Bonetti in 2000.
+The styles of Lines 3 and 4 were conceived by fashion designer Christian Lacroix in 2012.
+These Lines are remarkable for their marine-related motifs featuring fish and starfish, along with a golden design, set off by pearls, stones and jewels, using architectural motifs from the town’s Château du Peyrou and Three Graces fountain.

 The network is undergoing a series of changes, including extending line one beyond the Odysseum outdoor shopping mall.
 Scheduled to open in 2022, it will open up the Cambacérès district, and include the Sud de France TGV station.
 There is also a fifth tram route, expected to open in 2025, covering Clapiers – City Centre – Paul Fajon – Lavérune and a sixth line in 2027 serving the residents and businesses of Pompignane and Millénaire eastern suburbs.

-Montpellier’s tramway system is the most efficient way of getting around Montpellier and has stops close to many of the most popular tourist sites, along with art murals such as the trompe l’oeil at Place Edouard-Adam (tram stop Observatoire), created by artists Agnès and Olivier Costa, and the urban graffiti canal, quay of Verdanson on line four.
+Montpellier’s tramway system is the most efficient way of getting around Montpellier and has stops close to many of the most popular tourist sites, along with art murals such as the trompe l’oeil at Place Edouard-Adam (tram stop Observatoire), created by artists Agnès and Olivier Costa, and the urban graffiti canal, quay of Verdanson on Line 4.